algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 - The software and how it behaves with the hardware

 It is imperative to thoroughly assess the quality of the documentation to guarantee that it effectively conveys the intended message.
 Ensuring clear and effective communication is crucial in any project of this nature. \
-Our review process will encompass scrutinizing the documents for grammatical and typographical errors, as well as evaluating the content for accuracy and completeness.
+Our review process will encompass scrutinising the documents for grammatical and typographical errors, as well as evaluating the content for accuracy and completeness.
 This meticulous examination helps mitigate the risk of overlooking essential points and ensures that the document facilitates effective communication and understanding.
-By proactively addressing errors and potential threats, we aim to optimize efficiency and safeguard the integrity of the product.
+By proactively addressing errors and potential threats, we aim to optimise efficiency and safeguard the integrity of the product.

 Regarding both the software and hardware components, our testing focus will be on the features outlined in the functional and technical specifications. \
 These features will undergo rigorous testing to ensure alignment with the client's requirements and to verify their functionality as intended.
 Our objective is to replicate the final product's environment as closely as feasible during testing.